 (2) a judgment or order that directs an accounting.

-(c) Injunction Pending an Appeal.
-While an appeal is pending from an interlocutory order or final judgment that grants, dissolves, or denies an injunction, the court may suspend, modify, restore, or grant an injunction on terms for bond or other terms that secure the opposing party's rights.
+(d) Injunction Pending an Appeal.
+While an appeal is pending from an interlocutory order or final judgment that grants, continues, modifies, refuses, dissolves, or refuses to dissolve or modify an injunction, the court may suspend, modify, restore, or grant an injunction on terms for bond or other terms that secure the opposing party's rights.

 (e) Stay Without Bond on an Appeal by the State, Its Officers, or Its Agencies.
 The court must not require a bond, obligation, or other security from the appellant when granting a stay on an appeal by the State, its officers, or its agencies or on an appeal directed by an agency or subdivision of the state government.